Spectrometers and Polyphase Filterbanks in Radio Astronomy: Digital systems

 where $\mathcal{F}$ denotes the Fourier transform, and $\Pi(n)$ the rectangle (or tophat) function:

-which is Fourier paired with the sinc() function\footnote{This is the same relationship as that between light passing through a single slit aperture and its far-field diffraction pattern}.
+which is Fourier paired with the sinc() function\footnote{${\rm sinc}(x) \equiv \sin(x)/x$.
+This is the same relationship as that between light passing through a single slit aperture and its far-field diffraction pattern.}.
 In other words, we can consider the finite length of the DFT as effectively convolving the perfect Fourier transform response $X'(k)$ with a sinc function.
 The undesirable peaks of the sinc function are referred to as \emph{sidelobes}.

-Windowing functions\citet{SvenGade1987} improve the response of a DFT, by somewhat mitigating sidelobe response, at the expense of increasing the channel width.
+Windowing functions\citet{SvenGade1987} improve the response of a DFT, by somewhat mitigating sidelobe response at the expense of increasing the channel width.
 They are applied by multiplying the signal $x(n)$ by a weighting function, $w(n)$:

-The take-home message of all this is that DFT channels have a non-zero response outside their passband (Fig.~\ref{fig:fft_resp}), and that applying a windowing function can improve their response.
+The take-home message of all this is that DFT channels have a non-zero response outside their passband (\fref{fig:fft_resp}), and that applying a windowing function can improve their response.

-Windowing functions are also important in the design of digital filters (Sec.~\ref{sec:filters}).
-Some common windowing functions and their frequency-domain magnitude responses are shown in Fig.~\ref{fig:window_fns}; their functional forms are given in Tab.~\ref{tab:window_fns}.
+Windowing functions are also important in the design of digital filters (\sref{sec:filters}).
+Some common windowing functions and their frequency-domain magnitude responses are shown in \fref{fig:window_fns}; their functional forms are given in \tref{tab:window_fns}.
 The most appropriate windowing function is dependent upon application; for digital spectrometers, the Hamming and Hann windows are commonly applied.